 Things to Watch Out For:

 The biggest concern the aquarist should have regarding macro algae is if the "plant", (macro algae is not really a vascular plant, but the term "plant" is commonly used both in the hobby and in scientific journals), has a tendency to "go sexual".
 When macro algae goes sexual, it releases spores into the water to reproduce somewhere else.
 This can be brought on by a change in conditions, or through maturity at the end of the particular specimen's life cycle.
 Often it is a combination of both.
 After releasing spores many species break apart and die.
-Macroalgae can also die from other causes such as incorrect lighting, lack of nutrients or improper flow.
+Macroalgae can also die from other causes such as incorrect lighting, insufficient air exchange, lack of nutrients or improper flow.
 When macroalgae dies the problem is twofold; one extra nutrients from the plant are released into the water which may raise nitrate and phosphorous levels, it will also respire more than normal.

 The nutrients problem is a small one, and if the dead plant matter can be removed, the remaining macros will absorb the extra nutrients and the balance will be restored.
 On the other hand the respiration is potentially more serious.

 Macros give off oxygen during the day, and will release some carbon dioxide at night.
 This is natural, and not cause for much concern.
 If the lighting in your tank fails for extended periods of time, or the plants go sexual for some other reason it will respire more than normal and release more carbon dioxide than it would usually release.
-This can become problematic, as water that is super saturated with carbon dioxide is likely to have pH fluctuations.
+This can become problematic, as water that is super saturated with carbon dioxide is likely to have pH fluctuations and oxygen depletion.
 If the fluctuation or depletion is severe, it can cause deaths in the tank.